 I do not buy treats or edible toys from the pet store.
 There are two reasons for this.
 Firstly, I am not going to spend $6 on something my pet will destroy in less than 24 hours.
 My rabbits and my chinchilla prefer things they can rip up and destroy, which is fine because they all need to wear down their ever-growing teeth.
 The second reason is I don’t trust the treats and some of the toys sold at the pet store, because they’re often filled with chemicals, dyes, and preservatives that I don’t want to feed my babies, plus they may contain ingredients that just aren’t healthy or safe for my pets.

 So what I usually do for this stuff is shop online.
-There are many websites, owned by pet enthusiasts themselves that sell all kinds of great, reasonable priced chews, treats, and toys for small pets.
+There are many websites, owned by pet enthusiasts themselves that sell all kinds of great, reasonably priced chews, treats, and toys for small pets.
 A lot of times they’re cheaper and they’re usually healthier and safer.

 Some recommended web sites:

-If you’re really crafty and have the resources, you can make your owns toys, which saves a ton of money.
+If you’re really crafty and have the resources, you can make your own toys, which saves a ton of money.
 Check out these DIY toilet paper tube toys for rabbits and this DIY cardboard box maze for chinchillas and rats.
 There’s a great article on rabbit toys which lists a ton of resources, including the regular toy store, to find or make toys for your rabbit.

 Buy Food and Hay in Bulk Online or at a Feed Store